India may not have elections if Modi re-elected, may go China way: Ashok Gehlot

 The Rajasthan chief minister hit out at Modi over his style of functioning and said he has focussed on targeting opposition leaders by misusing agencies instead of governance during his rule and that is why he had "no result to show".

-Gehlot, who has held several key positions in the Congress during his almost five-decade political career, also attacked Modi over the use of language, saying it did not behove one who held the top post of the country's prime minister.
+Gehlot, who has held several key positions in the Congress during his a political career spanning almost five decades, also attacked Modi over the use of language, saying it did not behove one who held the top post of the country's prime minister.